aristanetworks/anta/demo/README.md

 spine1#sh interfaces counters
 ```

-## Clear on devices the list of MAC addresses which are blacklisted in EVPN
+## Clear the list of MAC addresses which are blacklisted in EVPN

 ```
 spine1#show bgp evpn host-flap